ameeromar/tesla-WRO-2023-nbs/chassis/readme.md

    - `main motor.png`: This shows the placement of the motor and it's mounting mechanism on the baseplate.
    - `servo.png`: This shows the placement of the servo motor and it's mounting mechanism with the linkages.

-Please refer to `models` for the 3D Printed Parts.